Artsplendr/Browser-based-models-with-TensorFlow.js/README.md

 The files in the repository are separated into 4 weeks, according to the Coursera course, mentioned above.
 Every week contains Examples, to learn from, and Exercises, to implement, based on those examples.
-Simple HTML Editor is the main source for working with the exercises, however one task will require Jupyter Notebook.
+Simple HTML Editor (e.g. Brackets, etc. ) required for working with the exercises, however one task will require Jupyter Notebook.

-The course material is nicely structured, and it's a fun to learn TensorFlow.js :)!
+The course material is nicely structured and explained, and it's a fun to learn TensorFlow.js :)!

 Can only recommend!